 Lung cancer is the uncontrolled growth of abnormal cells in one or both lungs.
 These abnormal cells do not carry out the functions of normal lung cells and do not develop into healthy lung tissue.
 As they grow, the abnormal cells can form tumors and interfere with the functioning of the lung, which provides oxygen to the body via the blood.

-According to the American Cancer Society, lung cancer is the second most common cancer in both men and women and accounts for about 27% of all cancer related deaths.
-Each year, more people die of lung cancer than of colon, breast, and prostate cancers combined.
-The American Cancer Society estimates that there will be about 221,200 new cases of lung cancer diagnosed in the United States in 2015, with over 2,000 of those cases being diagnosed in Mississippi.
+According to the American Cancer Society (ACS), lung cancer is by far the leading cause of cancer death among both men and women, making up almost 25% of all cancer deaths, and each year, more people die of lung cancer than of colon, breast, and prostate cancers combined.
+The ACS estimates over 2,500 new cases of lung cancer are diagnosed a year in Mississippi.

 Although smoking is the main cause of lung cancer, lung cancer risk also is increased by exposure to secondhand smoke; environmental exposures, such as radon, workplace toxins (e.g., asbestos, arsenic), and air pollution.
 The risk of lung cancer can be reduced by quitting smoking and by eliminating or reducing exposure to secondhand smoke and environmental and workplace risk factors.

 At the Alliance Cancer Centers in Greenville and Clarksdale, we use radiation therapy to treat lung cancer tumors painlessly and noninvasively.
 Radiation therapy uses powerful, high-energy X-rays to kill cancer cells or keep them from growing.
 The treatment is delivered safely, does not involve surgery or require hospitalization, and only takes about 10 to 15 minutes.
-Side effects are minimal, and are usually mild and manageable.
+Side effects are usually minimal and manageable.

 For more information on how the Cancer Centers in Greenville and Clarksdale treat lung cancer with radiation therapy, please click here.